TechPreacher/teams_notifier/README.md

 The app monitors macOS system logs for Teams notification events using `log stream`.
 When the NotificationCenter process receives a notification from Teams, this app detects it and:

-1. Determines if it's a chat message or mention
+1. Determines if it's a chat message or urgent notification (based on the sound Teams plays)
 2. Updates the visual alert light
 3. Plays the appropriate sound
 4. Updates the notification count